Politicians, leave our kids alone

 An example from the USA:

-‘In red states, legislators have introduced and passed bills to restrict what can be taught in the classroom about the country’s history, barring discussion of concepts related to race, ethnicity, color, or any topics that promote a “negative account or representation” of the country’s history.’
+‘In red states, legislators have introduced and passed bills to restrict what can be taught in the classroom about the country’s history, barring discussion of concepts related to race, ethnicity, colour, or any topics that promote a “negative account or representation” of the country’s history.’

 Does this seem familiar?
 It’s not too dissimilar from Seymour’s moves to rewrite the New Zealand History Curriculum, something that he has gloated about in recent weeks.